 Overview

 DBWrite functionality in Knowi allows datasets to be written into your destination.
-This allows you to store Knowi Datasets back into your datasource for posterity.
+This will enable you to store Knowi Datasets back into your Datasource for posterity.

-Traditionally, data engineering requires the shipment of raw data into a warehouse (using Data Transporters like FiveTran), which are then joined up, cleaned, and transformed into another set of tables (using tools like dbt) that can finally be meaningfully used by Businesses/Business Analysts.
+Traditionally, data engineering requires the shipment of raw data into a warehouse (using Data Transporters like FiveTran), which are then joined up, cleaned, and transformed into another set of tables (using tools like dbt) that Businesses/Business Analysts can meaningfully use.
 This process results in an explosion of multiple tools, processes, complexity, and cost.

 Knowi provides an end-to-end simplified approach.
-Knowi Datasets allow you to query your raw datastores, join against multiple sources, and perform transformations to provide curated datasets that business users can use immediately.
-Furthermore, the DBWrite feature enables you to store the results in your store so that your datasets are easily accessible by users of Knowi as well as your downstream systems.
+Knowi Datasets allows you to query your raw Datastores, join against multiple sources, and perform transformations to provide curated datasets that business users can use immediately.
+Furthermore, the DBWrite feature enables you to store the results in your store so that your datasets are easily accessible by users of Knowi and your downstream systems.

 Knowi provides three Data Strategy options that you can pick and choose as needed: